DigitalHellow/resources/README.md

   <img src="imgs/lucid_3d.png" height="400"/>
 </p>

-- [Style Transfer by Relaxed Optimal Transport and Self-Similarity - STROTSS](https://arxiv.org/pdf/1904.12785.pdf)([Implementation](https://github.com/pytorch/examples/tree/master/fast_neural_style)) uses a new approach where a mask is also used as an input at training time.
+- [Style Transfer by Relaxed Optimal Transport and Self-Similarity - STROTSS](https://arxiv.org/pdf/1904.12785.pdf) ([Implementation 1](https://github.com/nkolkin13/STROTSS), [Implementation 2](https://github.com/futscdav/strotss)) uses a new approach where a mask is also used as an input at training time.
 The regions denoted withing the mask will have the style of the style image, while the other regions will be the same as the content image.
 It also allows for aesthetic guidance- that is, you can select patches of the mask to have the same style, allowing for more user control.